Lodovico delle Colombe

-Lodovico delle Colombe (20 January 1565 – after 1623) was an Italian Aristotelian scholar, famous for his battles with Galileo Galilei in a series of controversies in physics and astronomy.
+Lodovico delle Colombe (20 January 1565 – after 1623) was an Italian Aristotelian scholar, famous for his debates with Galileo Galilei in a series of controversies in physics and astronomy.

 Early life

 Delle Colombe was born in Florence in the second half of the 16th century.
 A date of January 20, 1565 has been suggested, but the source for this is unknown.
 Likewise nothing is known of his family, except that he was of noble origin, or of his education.
 He became a member of the Accademia Fiorentina when Francesco Nori was its consul and was also a member of the Consiglio dei Dugento, the advisory body to the Grand Duchy of Tuscany.
 He was said to be tall and very thin with a long white beard, a little bald head and sunken eyes.
 He wore a fleece jacket and a large collar.
 Because of his appearance and his lonely and melancholy character he was nicknamed 'the Superintendent of Limbo' by the satirical poet Francesco Ruspoli.
 One of his brothers, Raffaello delle Colombe (1557–1627), was the Dominican Prior of Santa Maria Novella, who denounced Galileo from his pulpit.